atombender/spritz/README.md

 The command will generate:

-* `sheets/dungeon.0.png`, `sheets/dungeon.1.png` etc. — Texture bitmaps.
+* `sheets/dungeon.0.png`, `sheets/dungeon.1.png` etc. — the texture bitmaps.
-* `sheets/dungeon.json.gz` — A gzipped JSON file describing the necessary vertex and texture coordinates for each image, ready to be used with drawing functions.
+* `sheets/dungeon.json.gz` — a gzipped JSON file describing the necessary vertex and texture coordinates for each image, ready to be used with drawing functions.

+For more options:

+    spritz pack --help

+## Plugins

+### Moai

+To generate a quad deck for [Moai](http://getmoai.com), use the option:

+    --moai:quad-decks myfile.lua

+## Tips

 For texture-mapping applications, you will want to specify `--padding 1` in order to ensure that texture coordinates round evenly to pixel coordinates.